IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Usage

 Use the Column Chart when you want to show the amount of change over a period of time.
 Always start your numeric Axis at 0 to avoid misrepresenting the data.
-Also, abstain from using different colors for the same category.
+Also, avoid using different colors for the same category.
 If referencing time, e.g. dates or months, to represent the change in the category, you should always set it on the horizontal axis.
-Use subtle colors for the Gridlines to make the chart easier to the eye.
+Use subtle colors for the Gridlines to make the chart easier on the eye.
 If you need a more detailed time series visual, consider using a Line Chart instead.

 | Do                                                                                             | Don't                                                                                              |
 | ---------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |